Harriet Tubman Department of Women, Gender, and Sexuality Studies

 The Rodler/Wood Scholarship is awarded annually based on one or more of the following criteria: demonstrated financial need, hardship based on sexual orientation, academic interest in LGBT Studies, and extracurricular activities on behalf of LGBT issues.
 The Rodler/Wood Scholarship is presented at the annual Lavender Graduation ceremony each spring.

-The Department also recognizes graduates who have excelled in academics or in service to the campus and community at Fall and Spring commencement ceremonies.
+The department also recognizes graduating students who have excelled in academics or in service to the campus and community at our Departmental Commencement Ceremony.

-For information on any of these awards, including how to apply, contact the Department at email@example.com or visit wgss.umd.edu/academic-programs/undergraduate/scholarships-awards
+For information on any of these awards, including how to apply, contact the department at email@example.com or visit http://wgss.umd.edu/academic-programs/undergraduate/scholarships-awards/.